| | | | | |

 The standard Alpha delivers 15Nm constant output for £749, representing excellent value in the mid-range segment.
 It shares the Alpha Mini’s industrial servo motor design, scaled up for higher output.
 The same direct, unfiltered FFB character applies here – some find it engaging, others prefer smoother delivery from outrunner designs.

 Build quality matches the Mini’s exceptional standards.
-Robust construction, solid quick release, rigid steel shaft – these are industrial components that’ll last years of regular use without degradation.
+Solid construction, reliable quick release, rigid steel shaft – these are industrial components that’ll last years of regular use without degradation.
 Alpha Manager software provides the same extensive configuration options, and the 18-bit encoder delivers plenty of resolution for this price point.

 At £749, the Alpha competes directly with the Moza R12 at £649.
 The trade-off is clear: Moza’s smooth outrunner character versus Simagic’s raw servo directness.
 Both are excellent wheelbases that deliver proper mid-range performance.
 Your preference for FFB character should guide this decision more than specifications.